sreemikil/main.dart/README.md

 # main.dart
 its have some error,
-and iam having trouble in excecuting dart file.
+and iam having trouble in executing dart file.